 It is worth noting that there are other solutions available to do this.
 Which are either open-source or come at a cost because they provide more functionality.

-Repository for Azure DevOps template
+Azure DevOps template available online

 Before I go into too much detail, I have made a public repository available in GitHub that you can use as a template to do this yourself in Azure DevOps.
 It is called AzureDevOps-SynapseServerlessSQLPool.